 APPLICATION: Prospective students must have completed pre-requisite courses and participate in a competitive application process.
 Students chosen baccalaureate degree must be earned before beginning OTD coursework.

-COURSEWORK OVERVIEW: The professional coursework includes six semesters on campus with the final two semesters including full-time field experience, doctoral project, and an experiential component.
+COURSEWORK OVERVIEW: The professional coursework spans 36 months with the final year including 24 weeks of full-time field experience, doctoral project completion, and a 16 week experiential component.